Scared your next email campaign will result in even lower open rates than you already get?

 How often should you email your list?

-I’m going to offer anecdotal advice here and say weekly but you may want to take a look at this infographic from CoSchedule to decide.
+I’m going to offer anecdotal advice here and say weekly.

 Your schedule would depend on what type of blog you run and how often you have new information to share but whatever you do don’t let a month get by without emailing your list.